 If you are paid a fixed salary but are nonexempt under the FLSA, then you are owed overtime.
 Some employers think that they can make you an exempt employee just by paying you a fixed salary, but a fixed salary is not the only consideration.

 Other employers believe that they can make their employees agree to a fixed salary in exchange for giving up their rights to overtime.
 This is also not the case--you cannot give up your rights under FLSA.
-Call 1-800-706-3000 if you have more questions and talk to an Arizona overtime lawyer.
+Call or text 1-800-706-3000 if you have more questions and talk to an Arizona overtime lawyer.